kasrababaei/swift-notes/UIKit.md

   the Storyboard.
 Any animation or dynamic changes need to be done in the code.
 - Refactoring or modifying a complex Storyboard can be time consuming.
+  Sometimes, Xcode fails to load Storyboards and have to manually open the file in another editor to fix the issue.
+- It's possible to have the Storyboard file and the Swift file that it points to in different bundles.
+This means runtime coupling with no compile-time safety.
+It worsens the two sources of truth problem and adds a hidden dependency.
 - Storyboards are essentially `XML` files.
 Reading and reviewing `XML` files isn't an easy tasks during code review.
 In most cases, developers need to pull the branch and use Xcode to open the file.
 Also, the `XML` files usually